Generating Near-Bipartite Bricks: Near-Bipartite Graphs

 Recall that a removable edge~$e$ of a brick~$G$ is \binv\ if $G-e$ is a \nbrick.
 In this section, we will discuss a lemma of Carvalho, Lucchesi and Murty \cite{clm02b} that pertains to the structure of such {\nbrick}s, that is, those which are obtained from a brick by deleting a single edge.
 This lemma is used extensively in their works \cite{clm02a,clm06,clm12}, and it will play a vital role in the proof of Theorem~\ref{thm:Rthin-nb-bricks}.

 We will restrict ourselves to the case in which $G$ is an \Rbrick\ and $e$ is \Rcomp.
-(Recall that every \Rcomp\ edge is \binv.)
-We adopt Notation~\ref{not:Rgraph-removable-doubleton}.
+(By Proposition~\ref{prop:Rcompatible-is-binvariant}, $e$ is \binv.)
+We adopt Notation~\ref{Not:Rgraph-removable-doubleton}.
 As the name of the lemma suggests, there will be three cases, depending on which we say that the `index' of~$e$ is zero, one or two.
 In particular, the index of~$e$ (defined later) will be zero if~$G-e$ is a brick.

 Now consider the situation in which~$G-e$ is not a brick; that is, $G-e$ has a nontrivial tight cut.
 By Proposition~\ref{prop:tight-cut-nbmcg}, $G-e$ has a nontrivial barrier; let~$S$ be such a barrier which is also maximal, and adjust notation so that $S \subset B$.
 We let~$I$ denote the set of isolated vertices of~$(G-e)-S$; note that $I \subset A$.
 Since $G$ itself is free of nontrivial barriers, we infer that one end of~$e$ lies in~$I$ and its other end lies in~$B-S$.
 This observation, coupled with the Canonical Partition Theorem (\ref{thm:canonical-partition}) and the fact that $e$ has only two ends, implies that $G-e$ has at most two maximal nontrivial barriers; furthermore, if it is has two such barriers then one is a subset of~$A$ and the other is a subset of~$B$.